m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/alert-prompt-confirm)

 `alert(string)`:
-- displays a message in a modal window with 'Ok' button
+- displays a message in a modal window with the `Ok` button
 - returns `undefined`

 `prompt(string, [optionalDefaultInputFieldValue])`:
 - Internet Explorer inserts `'undefined'` in the input field when no parameter is provided, so it's good to provide an empty string `prompt(string, '')`
-- displays a message in a modal window with 'Ok' and 'Cancel' buttons
+- displays a message in a modal window with the `Ok` and `Cancel` buttons
 - returns input field's value or `null`

 `confirm(string)`:
-- displays a message in a modal window with 'Ok' and 'Cancel' buttons
+- displays a message in a modal window with the `Ok` and `Cancel` buttons
 - return `true` or `false`

 ###### Scheduling